Discover It Credit Card Review

 Admittedly the Discover It card doesn’t offer a huge signing bonus upfront.
 On the other hand that could be a good thing if you play your cards right.
 Currently the company is offering a bonus to new cardholders where they will match the cash back you earn in the first year.

 To be clear, this means that you won’t receive your bonus until after a full year of using the card but this presents you with an opportunity to earn a big payoff.
 There is no limit to the level of cash back they will match and you can even use your cash back in the meantime without it deducting from your matching bonus.
-With this offer on top of the 1% all the time and 5% quarterly categories, I’m truly excited about my earning potential and look forward to that cash out next year.
+With this offer on top of the 1% all the time and 5% quarterly categories, I was able to score a pretty sizeable bonus at the end of my first year and still have a couple of hundred dollars sacked away, ready for me to redeem when the time is right.

 Card design is on point